godotengine/godot-docs/classes/class_kinematicbody2d.rst

 - :ref:`int<class_int>`  **get_collider_shape**  **(** **)** const

 Return the shape index from the body that collided with this one.
-If there is no collision, this method will return 0, so collisions must be checked first with :ref:`is_colliding<KinematicBody2D_is_colliding>`.
+If there is no collision, this method will return 0, so collisions must be checked first with :ref:`is_colliding<class_KinematicBody2D_is_colliding>`.

 .. _class_KinematicBody2D_get_collider_metadata:

 - Variant  **get_collider_metadata**  **(** **)** const

 Return the metadata of the shape that collided with this body.
-If there is no collision, it will return 0, so collisions must be checked first with :ref:`is_colliding<KinematicBody2D_is_colliding>`.
-Aditionally, this metadata can not be set with :ref:`Object.set_meta<object_set_meta>`, it must be set with :ref:`Physics2DServer.body_set_shape_metadata<physics2dserver_body_set_shape_metadata>`.
+If there is no collision, it will return 0, so collisions must be checked first with :ref:`is_colliding<class_KinematicBody2D_is_colliding>`.
+Aditionally, this metadata can not be set with :ref:`Object.set_meta<class_Object_set_meta>`, it must be set with :ref:`Physics2DServer.body_set_shape_metadata<class_Physics2DServer_body_set_shape_metadata>`.

 .. _class_KinematicBody2D_set_collision_margin: